Ash4dev/xchange/README.md

-# Xchange - High-Performance Order Matching Engine
+# Xchange - Toy Order Matching Engine

+## Note before you begin:
+- This is my first ever software project.
+I literally had no idea about software development and C++ in particular.
+I admit there is a lot of scope for improvement.
+- I have learned a lot more stuff along the way(OOPS, C++).
+I plan to improve this project further.
+Kindly suggest ways for the same if something pops up in your head.

+### DISCLAIMER: The README.md for this project has been generated using Copilot Agent.
+However, all of the code is based on me trying to figure out stuff on the fly.

-A sophisticated C++ implementation of a financial exchange system featuring real-time order matching, comprehensive order type support, and intelligent order preprocessing.
-Built with modern C++23 features for optimal performance and type safety.
+A wanna-be sophisticated C++ implementation of a financial exchange system featuring real-time order matching, comprehensive order type support, and  order preprocessing.
+Built with modern C++17 features for attempt at optimal performance and type safety.

 ## 🎯 Project Overview